maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   compiler, so a new compile will fail.
 - To set a break point, click in the gutter.
 A red dot appears, and the line is listed in the debugger pane in the BREAKPOINTS section.
+  I believe the red dot even has a right-click context menu to add a condition (expression).
 - Somehow the VARIABLES section doesn't work for me.
   But variables (actually expressions) can be viewed in the WATCH section.
 - To change the value of a variable go to the last line of the Debug console